Directions for submission biociden

 Requirements Article 95

-If you intend to send an application for an authorisation, prolongation or if you want to change an authorisation, please always check whether the application meets Article 95 of Regulation 528/2012.
+If you intend to submit an application for authorisation, a prolongation of an authorisation or a change to an authorisation, please always check whether the application meets the criteria of Article 95 of Regulation 528/2012.

 A biocidal product can be sold on the EU market only if the manufacturer or supplier of the relevant substance in the biocidal product, or the manufacturer or supplier of the biocidal product for the applicable product type, is included on the Article 95 list of the Biocidal Products Regulation.